MicrosoftDocs/well-architected/well-architected/saas-isv/data.md

 - **Understand the different capacity models offered by data platforms.** Cloud-based data platforms often provide multiple resource models.
 For example, some Azure services like Azure Cosmos DB provide provisioned throughput-based models and serverless models.
 Azure SQL Database also provides elastic pools.

-	Provisioned throughput requires pre-determined resource allocation, either from a single database or a group of databases.
+	Provisioned throughput requires predetermined resource allocation, either from a single database or a group of databases.
 [Elastic pools](/azure/azure-sql/database/elastic-pool-overview) allow resource sharing among multiple databases.
 Elastic pools are commonly used in SaaS solutions.

 	Even though provisioned throughput requires that you allocate resources ahead of time, services like Azure Cosmos DB offer [autoscale](/azure/cosmos-db/provision-throughput-autoscale).
 You can set rules for dynamically adding or removing resources based on specified triggers.